Mink frog: Ecology and behavior

 The mink frog is predominantly aquatic, living among the vegetation (especially among lily pads) in ponds, swamps, and streams around wooded areas.
 They feed on a wide variety of things, including spiders, snails, beetles, and other invertebrates.
 As tadpoles they consume primarily algae and decaying plant matter.

 Reproduction

 Mating generally takes place in late spring and early summer.
 These frogs prefer cold, well-oxygenated wetland breeding sites where during the late night hours, but occasionally during the day, males call to attract females while floating on the water's surface or partially resting on floating vegetation.
 Between 500 and 4000 eggs can be laid by the female at any one time, generally in deep water.
 Egg masses are usually found close to floating vegetation and hatch within days of being deposited.
 Tadpoles remain in the larval stage for approximately one year before metamorphosing into froglets.
 Maturity is reached in a year for males, and two years for females.

+Predation

+Eggs and embryos are eaten by eastern newts.
+Tadpoles are eaten by eastern tiger salamander larvae, five-spined sticklebacks, giant water bugs, and North American leeches.
+Adults are eaten by American bullfrogs (which are major predators of mink frogs).
+Other predators include green frogs, eastern garter snakes, great blue herons, wood ducks, spruce grouse, and raccoons.